pivotal/docs-tap/security-and-compliance/issuer.hbs.md

     transparency](https://certificate.transparency.dev/).
 Ensure that you are
     OK with this before using LetsEncrypt.
-  - LetsEncrypt's staging API is not a publicly-trusted CA. You have to add its certificate to your devices trust chain and [Tanzu Application Platform's custom CA certificates](../custom-ca-certificates.hbs.md).
+  - LetsEncrypt's staging API is not a publicly-trusted CA. You have to add its certificate to your devices trust chain and [Tanzu Application Platform's custom CAcustom-ca-certificates.hbs.md certificates](../custom-ca-certificates.hbs.md).
   - LetsEncrypt requires your `shared.ingress_domain` to be accessible from the Internet.